-Reason 01: If too Many Workbooks Are Active
+Reason 01: If Too Many Workbooks Are Active

-The number of active Excel workbooks we can have open at once and the number of spreadsheets in each workbook are both constrained by the available RAM.
+The number of active Excel workbooks we can have open at once and the number of spreadsheets in each workbook is both constrained by the available RAM.
 Excel has limited system resources.
 Microsoft specifies these restrictions in its Excel specifications and limits.
 Therefore, we risk encountering the Excel error “Not Enough Memory to Delete Rows” if we operate on too many workbooks at once and those workbooks contain too many spreadsheets.

 Solution: Large Massive Workbooks into Smaller Ones

-For solving this issue, we can make the bigger spreadsheet into a smaller one by splitting multiple sheets into different workbooks.
+To solve this issue, we can make the bigger spreadsheet into a smaller one by splitting multiple sheets into different workbooks.
 It’s easy and simple.
 Just follow the steps below.

 - At the very beginning, right-click on the tab containing the sheet name.